-1. Effective Program Management
+1. Effective Training Program Management

 Program managers are responsible for planning and executing all training initiatives within an organization.
 An ideal training program manager is inherently curious, open-minded, motivated, and invested in developing employees’ skills to help them reach their potential.
 They are committed to learning and are constantly working to improve their own skills and competencies.

 Additionally, this person is usually tasked with marketing the training program internally, so that employees are aware of development opportunities.
-Other important skills include problem solving, business acumen and leadership skills.
+Other important skills include problem solving, business acumen, and leadership skills.

-2. Needs Assessment
+2. Assessments of Learning Needs

 In getting started, the program manager must be able to identify the needs of an organization.
-This is where curiosity comes into play – they must take time to understand the past, present and future direction.
-A needs assessment can be conducted through research, interviews and internal surveys.
+This is where curiosity comes into play – they must take time to understand the past, present, and future direction.
+A needs assessment can be conducted through research, interviews, and internal surveys.

 At the core of any effective training program is correctly identifying who needs to be trained, and on what skills or topics.